Your buyers don't search the way you think they do

 The old funnel assumed a searcher who starts broad and narrows down on your property: query → ten blue links → your landing page → your comparison table → your demo.
 Every stage was something you could instrument and optimize, because every stage happened somewhere you controlled or could at least buy your way into.

 The shortlist moment — the point where "everything in the category" becomes "the two or three we'll actually evaluate" — no longer happens there.
-It happens in a Reddit thread where someone asks what real people use, in a Slack or Discord community where a peer answers in thirty seconds, and increasingly inside an AI answer that composes a recommendation before a single click happens.
-Your website still matters — but it has become the place buyers go to confirm a decision, not to make one.
+Your website still matters, but it has become the place buyers go to confirm a decision, not to make one.

 That's also why showing up there is unforgiving.
 Communities have a finely tuned sense for marketing wearing a trench coat.
 A genuinely useful reply from a real person earns a place in the conversation; a pasted pitch earns the opposite.
 The bar isn't "be present" — it's "be worth having in the thread."